 Most of the research realised is essential for studying and contextualising the community living in Nahal Efe during the Pre-Pottery Neolithic B. The output differs significantly from the previously accepted settlement patterns in this region that assumed the Negev was inhabited by little groups of nomadic hunter-gatherers.
 Indeed the data collected from the excavated site shows a high number of residential structures (potentially contemporary to each other) and a consequent investment in the construction of the habitat structures (stone walls and floors made out of gypsum!).
 These elements make us consider Nahal Efe as a relatively important settlement of hunter-gatherers with a most likely sedentary lifestyle.
 In addition, there are other indications - of a lesser importance – supporting this thesis, such as sickle blades typically used in the cereal cultivation (so far four blades) as well as a significant number of grinding tools.

 The Nahal Efe is the only archaeological research project supported by Spain in Israel.
-It is funded by the Fundación Palarq, from Ministerio de Ciencia, Innovación y Universidades, from Dirección General de Bellas Artes y Patrimonio Cultural, the CSIC, the .Israel Science Foundation, from Levi-Sala CARE Foundation and from the French Research Center in Jerusalem (CNRS-CRFJ).
+It is funded by the Fundación Palarq, from Ministerio de Ciencia, Innovación y Universidades, from CSIC, de l’Israel Science Foundation, from Levi-Sala CARE Foundation and from the French Research Center in Jerusalem (CNRS-CRFJ).